bransonf/devoutsvg/README.md

 `devoutsvg` provides a bespoke SVG graphics device written in plain R.

-The key feature of this SVG graphics device is that it allowd for the use of patterns for filled regions in plots\!
+The key feature of this SVG graphics device is that it allowed for the use of patterns for filled regions in plots\!

 ## Installation